-Sanders and Buttigieg take heavy fire at Democratic presidential debate
+Sanders and Buttigieg face barrage of attacks at Democratic presidential debate

-MANCHESTER, N.H. - Democratic presidential contenders Bernie Sanders and Pete Buttigieg, the top finishers in Iowa’s nominating contest, faced a barrage of criticism on Friday from rivals who said they did not have what it takes to lead the party to victory against Republican Donald Trump.
+MANCHESTER, N.H. - Democratic presidential contenders Bernie Sanders and Pete Buttigieg, the top finishers in Iowa’s first nominating contest, faced a barrage of criticism on Friday from rivals who said they did not have what it takes to lead the party to victory against Republican Donald Trump.

-In a heated debate in New Hampshire just four days before the state’s pivotal primary, Sanders and Buttigieg came under heavy fire for their views and experience after the two finished in a dead heat in the nation’s first Democratic nominating contest in Iowa earlier this week.
+In a heated debate in New Hampshire just four days before the state’s pivotal primary, the two came under heavy fire as their Democratic rivals questioned whether Sanders’ democratic socialist views and Buttigieg’s relative lack of experience made them too much of a risk for the Nov.
+3 election.

-Democratic rivals asked whether Sanders, a U.S. senator and self-identified democratic socialist, and Buttigieg, the 38-year-old former mayor of South Bend, Indiana, could stand up to Trump in the Nov.
-3 election given their vulnerabilities.
+Sanders, 78, a U.S. senator and leader of the party’s progressive wing, and Buttigieg, the 38-year-old former mayor of South Bend, Indiana, finished in a virtual dead heat in Iowa earlier this week.

+Former Vice President Joe Biden, the one-time front-runner who finished a disappointing fourth in Iowa, came out swinging in his most aggressive performance yet, a sign of growing desperation as he looks to rebound.

+He said Trump would have an easy time ripping into Sanders in a general election campaign.

 U.S. Senator Amy Klobuchar, who finished a distant fifth in Iowa, said Sanders would not attract the kind of centrist voters needed to win.